smoores-dev/storyteller/docs/docs/administering.md

 If your email provider supports SMTP, you can simply follow their instructions for configuring email in Storyteller.
 Otherwise, you can use a free SMTP relay service, such as Sendgrid.

+## Audio settings

+As part of its audio pre-processing step, Storyteller can transcode your audio files using the [OPUS codec](https://opus-codec.org/).
+This encoding is particularly efficient at compressing human speech, and can result in significantly smaller output files.

+If you'd like to enable OPUS transcoding, go to the Settings page of your Storyteller instance and set "Preferred audio codec" to "OPUS", and then choose a bitrate.
+The default will be 32 Kb/s, which is a nice balance of storage savings and audio quality, but you can choose a higher bitrate for less compression, or a lower one for more.

+Please note that enabling OPUS transcoding will significantly slow down the Pre-processing step!